priyanshuchawda/farmer_automation/documentation/aiintegration.md

 .. code:: python

-    chat = client.aio.chats.create(model='gemini-2.5-flash')
+    chat = client.aio.chats.create(model='AI-2.5-flash')
     async for chunk in await chat.send_message_stream('tell me a story'): print(chunk.text)

 Files
 ======================

-Files are only supported in Gemini Developer API.
+Files are only supported in AI Developer API.
 See the 'Create a client' section above to initialize a client.

 .. code:: console